bcinarli/melange/README.md

 ```

 After copying the files,
-* Copy the `settings` folder to your projects assets folder.
+* Copy the `settings` folder to your projects' assets folder.
-* The in your styles file
+* Then in your styles file

 ```SCSS
 // First import the Settings file